What is a shed stain?

 As with wood preservers, wood oils are also a dual purpose product.
 Usually containing a blend of oils, waxes and resins and available in both clear and coloured formulations, these exterior wood oils provide excellent protection from weather and water ingress and are great as a semi-translucent or opaque shed stain.
 Find more about coloured wood oils suitable for sheds here.

 Shed paints are a bit of an oddity as many products sold as garden paints suitable for wooden sheds are in fact wood stains.
 Confused?
 It’s not that complicated.
-Find out more about garden wood and shed paints here.
+Find out more about garden shed paints here.

 Ensuring that sheds are kept free from mould, algae and other biological growth will not only help to keep a shed looking good for longer, it will also help to prolong its life.
 Treating a shed with a mould and mildew cleaner prior to preserving, staining or painting will ensure that any mould or algae spores already in the wood will be killed off prior to treating.
 This will help to prevent mould and algae from forming in the months after the shed has been built and before a wood preservative, oil, shed paint or stain can be applied.